 This override routine will remain active until the eject button is pressed.

-Trunk-Mounted CD Changer (Option)
+Console-Mounted CD Changer (Option)

-With the compact disc changer, you can play up to 12 discs continuously.
-Normal size discs may be played using the trays supplied in the magazine.
-The smaller discs (8 cm) can be played only with specially designed trays.
+With the compact disc changer, you can play up to six discs continuously.
+Normal size discs may be played using the slots supplied in the magazine.